cerc-io/ipld-eth-beacon-indexer/application_component.md

 This package will contain code to interact with the beacon client.

+### Known Gaps

+Known Gaps tracking is handled within this package.
+The columns are as follows:

+- StartSlot - The start slot for known_gaps, inclusive.
+- EndSlot - The end slot for known_gaps, inclusive.
+- CheckedOut - Indicates if any process is currently processing this entry.
+- ErrorMessage - Captures any error message that might have occurred when previously processing this entry.
+- EntryTime - The time this range was added to the DB.
+This can help us catch ranges that have not been processed for a long time due to some error.
+- EntryProcess - The entry process that added this process.
+Potential options are StartUp, Error, HeadGap.
+  - This can help us understand how a specific entry was added.
+It can be useful for debugging the application.
+  - StartUp - Gaps found when we started the application.
+  - Error - Indicates that the entry was added due to an error with processing.
+  - HeadGap - Indicates that gaps where found when keeping up with Head.

 ## `pkg/version`

 A generic package which can be utilized to easily version our applications.